szuzanna/jimp2/README.md

 To use it just click again `New` and then it should show up in the list.
-The final step is to specify name which must be CMakeLists.txt and **space seperated** name of the testing class name e.g. `reverse string`
+The final step is to specify name which must be CMakeLists.txt and **space seperated** name of the testing class name e.g. `Reverse string`